 - Altered provision for staff, visitors and volunteers will affect groups and individuals differently.
 Conducting Equality Impact Assessments for these changes will be helpful to ensure an overview of the effect on each service’s community.

 As services plan for a broader opening up of service areas, we understand that some services and their parent bodies will want to keep an element of social distancing in place and we recommend that services be guided by their local context.
 We anticipate that this may mean a continuation of reduced opening hours and increased restrictions on access (e.g. pre-booking of documents and seating) for many archive services for the time being.
 We also recognise that services may experience a continuing reduction in staff resources or need to support the priorities of their own organisation, which could have an impact on their ability to carry out the full range of core functions.

-The priorities and practicalities on re-opening will differ for each archive and this will not affect their Accreditation or Place of Deposit status for the duration of the emergency.
+The priorities and practicalities on re-opening and widening access will differ for each archive and this will not affect their Accreditation or Place of Deposit status at this time.
 We would expect services to keep new arrangements under review, to adapt procedures in light of experience and to plan to increase activity when it is safe and possible to do so.
 It may be some time before a service can re-open and the effective management of storage spaces will continue to be important.
-Further guidance may be given about expectations for the medium term when services have some experience of delivering under these new conditions and we can collectively establish good practice assumptions.
 If you have concerns about the application of specific elements of the Public Records Act or the Archive Service Accreditation standard, please get in touch.
 There is additional information on the Archive Service Accreditation and Information for Places of Deposit webpages.

 Operational factors affecting plans to re-open